 Our preparations for re-opening have been made in accordance with the guidance from the Methodist Church which have required us to conduct a Risk Assessment and a create an Action Plan.
+These describe what we are doing to help worshippers stay safe when we worship and when conduct funerals.
 We have a seating plan that takes into account social distancing.
 There is also a letter to members and friends outlining the new arrangements for worship as we re-open.

 We are aware that many people are getting used to using Zoom to communicate.
 One of our members has produced a very helpful guide to installing and using Zoom.
 Many thanks, Izzi.

 Sadly, other users are also unable to use the building.
 However, we have been busy thinking about how other users can use the building when Covid rules allow.
 Please the Risk Assessment for Other Users and the Action Plan for Other Users if you are interested in using our premises..